oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

   MyPipeArray::PipeAt<i>::write(17);
 });
 ```
 While this may initially feel foreign to those unaccustomed to C++ template metaprogramming, this is a simple and powerful pattern common to many C++ libraries.
 It is easy to reuse.
-In addition to `pipe_array.hpp`, this code sample includes a simple header file `unroller.hpp`, which implements the  `Unroller` functionality.
+This code sample includes a simple header file `unroller.hpp`, which implements the  `Unroller` functionality.

 ### Example 2: A 2D array of pipes